Coronavirus (COVID-19): How to Support Your Child’s Mental Health

 It’s normal for children to feel anxious, sad, or angry sometimes.
 But if those feelings happen a lot or get in the way of your child enjoying life, it could be time to get more support.

 As the COVID-19 pandemic wears on, it continues to bring uncertainty for adults and kids.
 Many children have adjusted to the changes.
 But some have not.
-Staying home when sick or after being near some who has the virus, lost time with friends, missed activities or milestones, and for some, loss of a loved one mean that many kids and teens are facing mental health challenges.
+Staying home when sick or after being near someone who has the virus, lost time with friends, missed activities or milestones, and for some, loss of a loved one mean that many kids and teens are facing mental health challenges.

 What Signs of Stress Should We Watch for?